-Age eligibility for starting an ISA depends upon the type of plan, as show in the table on page 4.
+Age eligibility for starting an ISA depends upon the type of plan, as shown in the table below.

-ds 16- and 17-year-olds may start a basic ISA, but can only choose the cash start a basic ISA, but can only choose the cash component. lnvestors cannot also have a child trust fund (CTF).
-Broadly speaking, this means JISAs are available to any child who was born before 1 September 2002, after 2 January 2011, or who was born between those dates and whose CTF monies have been transferred into a JISA. ds N/A Contributions cannot be made from age 50 onwards.
-No new plans can be started, but existing investors can continue to contribute.
+Type of ISA Opening age range Notes Basic ISA 18 upwards generally 16- and 17-year-olds may start a basic ISA, but can only choose the cash component.
+Junior ISA Under age 18 Investors cannot also have a Child Trust Fund (CTF).
+Broadly speaking, this means JISAs are available to any child who was born after 2 January 2011, or who was born during the CTF government provision, but whose CTF monies have been transferred into a JISA.
+Lifetime ISA 18-39 Contributions cannot be made from age 50 onwards.
+Innovative Finance ISA 18 upwards N/A Help to Buy ISA started before 1/12/19 16 upwards No new plans can be started, but existing investors can continue to contribute.
 Help to Buy bonus must be claimed by 1 December 2030.